Edgio/waflz/README.md

 - [License](#license)

 ## Background
-An implementation of a WAF engine in c/c++ supporting processing a subset of ModSecurity rules functionalties, configurable with either json or ModSecurity rules.  waflz is optimized to support running many WAF profiles side by side, by using [faster](https://github.com/edgecast/waflz/blob/master/src/op/nms.h "IP tree")/[smaller](https://github.com/edgecast/waflz/blob/master/src/op/ac.h "Aho–Corasick") internal data types and sharing common ruleset data between the profiles -ie if multiple WAF profiles refer to the same ruleset(s), the ruleset(s) are loaded only once for all and shared in memory.
+An implementation of a WAF engine in c/c++ supporting processing a subset of ModSecurity rules functionalties, configurable with either json or ModSecurity rules.  waflz is optimized to support running many WAF profiles side by side, by using [faster](https://github.com/edgioinc/waflz/blob/master/src/op/nms.h "IP tree")/[smaller](https://github.com/edgioinc/waflz/blob/master/src/op/ac.h "Aho–Corasick") internal data types and sharing common ruleset data between the profiles -ie if multiple WAF profiles refer to the same ruleset(s), the ruleset(s) are loaded only once for all and shared in memory.

 ### Rationale
-The Edgecast global edge platform is a multitenant CDN supporting our hundreds of thousands individual customer configurations from any given location.
-The Edgecast WAF supports running OWASP Core Rulesets as well as some third-party rulesets.
+The Edgio global edge platform is a multitenant CDN supporting our hundreds of thousands individual customer configurations from any given location.
+The Edgio WAF supports running OWASP Core Rulesets as well as some third-party rulesets.
 The performance and resource allocation of any given customer configuration has the potential of impacting others -ie eventually all configurations live in memory on a physical server in a "Point of Presence" (POP) in a datacenter.
-It was important then to the Edgecast CDN the WAF be as high performant, memory constrained, and deterministic as possible.
+It was important then to the Edgio CDN the WAF be as high performant, memory constrained, and deterministic as possible.

 ### Capabilities
 The open source standard implementation of the [ModSecurity Rules Engine](https://github.com/SpiderLabs/ModSecurity "ModSecurity") -while excellent, and extremely flexible for individuals' use-cases, could be problematic in a CDN, where performance is the product.
 Several ModSecurity capabilities eg [SecRemoteRules](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-%28v2.x%29#SecRemoteRules "SecRemoteRules") and [inspectFile](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-%28v2.x%29#inspectFile "inspectFile"), were intentionally ommitted, due to potential performance impacts in a multitenant environment.
-A list of currently supported variables, operators and transforms are listed in the [capabilities section of the docs](https://edgecast.github.io/waflz/capabilities "waflz capabilities")
+A list of currently supported variables, operators and transforms are listed in the [capabilities section of the docs](https://edgioinc.github.io/waflz/capabilities "waflz capabilities")

 ## Install